On the Come Up (film): Plot

-Brianna "Bri" Jackson is a 16-year-old that has decided to take on the legacy of her late father, Lawless Jackson, who was a local rapper from the Garden Heights neighbourhood.
-Bri is encouraged to pursued her dreams of rapping by her Aunt Pooh who manages her.
+Brianna "Bri" Jackson is a 16-year-old that has decided to take on the legacy of her late father, Lawless Jackson, who was a local rapper from the Garden Heights neighborhood.
+Bri is encouraged to pursue her dreams of rapping by her Aunt Pooh who manages her.
 She navigates the life of who she wants to be, who she is and who everyone sees her as.
 This is a struggle for her, especially at her current school.

 After Bri runs from the "Ring" (a place where all the local MCs go to battle), she heads home and realizes that she needs to stop being scared and go for what she wants and what she deserves.
-Her mom Jay is struggling to manage her life after losing her job.
+Her mother Jay is struggling to manage her life after losing her job.
 They both start to figure out ways to come up with the money to pay bills.
 This is on top of trying to rebuild the family's relationship after Jay left Bri and her older brother Trey with their grandparents while she was in active addiction.
-Clean for 3 years now, Jay tries continually to reassure Bri that everything will be okay.
+Clean for three years now, Jay tries continually to reassure Bri that everything will be okay.

 At school, Bri goes to sell candy to help out at home.
 While saying bye to her best friends Sonny and Malik, she starts heading to class.
 A male security officer becomes aggressive with her, demanding that she give him her bag full of candy.
 She is then thrown to the ground, handcuffed and taken to the principal's office.
 Jay is called to the school to pick up Bri and expresses her concerns on how Bri is cared for and protected at the school.
-Even after the principal mentions this isn't the first time she has been in trouble.
-Bri's behavior results in her getting suspended; it isn't anything compared to what is mentioned so Jay and Bri leave the school and head home.
+Even after the principal mentions this is not the first time she has been in trouble.
+Bri's behavior results in her getting suspended; it is not anything compared to what is mentioned so Jay and Bri leave the school and head home.

 Bri is convinced to try the battle at the Ring again by her Aunt Pooh and her friends, where she beats Milez, an up-and-coming artist who is the son of Supreme (a major producer, who worked with Bri's father before he died).
 In the midst of celebrating the win, Aunt Pooh gets into a disagreement with the Kings Crown.
 This disagreement resulted in everyone rushing home.
 Bri and Aunt Pooh, excited about the battle go home after getting a few groceries.
 Jay meets them at the door and is upset about them getting home late.
 Bri gives her mom her battle winnings and tells her Aunt Pooh and her are doing good.